cubos/remote-images/README.md

 ## Ubuntu Latest

-Based on Ubuntu 20.10, this image strives for having the latest stable version os the most commonly used software.
+Based on Ubuntu 20.10, this image strives for having the latest stable version of the most commonly used software.

 Included software: